-Derek Brown, SSI Sales Director, Australia, has more than 20 years of experience in the market research industry across operational and consulting backgrounds.
+Derek Brown, SSI Country Manager ANZ, Australia, has more than 20 years of experience in the market research industry across operational and consulting backgrounds.
 Prior to joining SSI, Derek was a research director at ORC International, responsible for managing global accounts.

 Derek has also worked as an operations manager at ORC International, West Coast Field Services, Hides Consulting and AC Nielsen.
 Derek often speaks at international conferences and events.